 AO Arcticgas.
 The Group holds a 50 percent ownership in Arcticgas, its joint venture with PAO Gazprom Neft.
-Arcticgas operates the Samburgskoye, Urengoyskoye and Yaro-Yakhinskoye fields and the East-Urengoiskoye+North-Esetinskoye field (within the Samburgskiy license area), located in the YNAO.
+Arcticgas operates the Samburgskoye, Urengoyskoye, East-Urengoiskoye+North-Esetinskoye fields within the Samburgskiy license area and the Yaro-Yakhinskoye field, located in the YNAO.